daniellacosse/vine-audition-2016/readme.md

 ## Where I could improve

 * Mainly in the testing department, didn't really follow through with the TDD -- the newest version of alt doesn't really have testing documentation yet.
 I ate up a lot of time screwing around with that.
 Once this is in I plan to spend some more time cracking that nut.
 * I would have liked the opportunity to show off my backend skills, but the aforementioned "testgeddon" got in the way.
-Way in the bottom of this doc you'll see what I mean.
+Way in the bottom of this readme you'll see what I mean.

 <hr>